mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

         TRANSPARENT = vol1
     }

-Next, we use the **MODIFY_SURFACE_REGIONS** modifier to apply this surface class to all concentric shells.
+Next, we can apply this surface class to all concentric shells in the **MODIFY_SURFACE_REGIONS** section.
 This method allows you to modify surface meshes without ever needing to touch the (often large) mesh files themselves.
 Create a file called **spherical_shells.mod_surf_regions.mdl** with the following text::